JBEI/edd/README.md

         * If `rabbitmqctl` is accidentally run as `root`, `rabbitmqctl` status will mention "TCP connection succeeded but Erlang distribution failed".
 It looks for the `.erlang.cookie` in the current user's home directory.
+        * If a 'mkdir: /usr/local/var/lib/rabbitmq/mnesia: Permission denied' error occours when you run `sudo -u rabbitmq rabbitmq-server`, then one of the files/directories in that path has its write/execute permissions set too restrictively.
+To fix this, use `ls -ld` starting at the bottom of that path, until you find the file with restrictive permissions, something like this: drwx------.
+Then `chmod +rx` the offending file.
  * Install Celery as a daemon <a name="InstallCeleryDaemon">
     * Create a new unplivileged OSX system account to run Celery worker(s)